 Welcome to the Memphis-Atlanta Jungian Seminar Website.
-The Memphis-Atlanta Jungian Seminar has provided ongoing training in Jungian Analytical Psychology for over twenty years and was originally established by Dr. William Walker.
+The Memphis-Atlanta Jungian Seminar has provided ongoing training in Jungian Analytical Psychology for nearly thirty years.
 As one of the affiliated training seminar sites for the Inter-Regional Society of Jungian Analysts, our ongoing educational program provides training for those wishing to become certified Jungian Analysts, as well as others - primarily those in the mental health fields - desiring further education in theoretical and clinical aspects of depth psychology.
-Originally based solely in Memphis, Tennessee, the MAJS will split our training events between Memphis and Atlanta beginning with the 2014-2015 training year.
+Originally based solely in Memphis, Tennessee, the MAJS now splits our training events between Memphis and Atlanta.

 Carl Jung was a noted Swiss psychiatrist, an early collaborator with Sigmund Freud, and the founder of Analytical Psychology.
 One of the most innovative thinkers of his time, Jung approached the unconscious through exploration of dreams as well as the study of art, mythology, religion, fairy tales, alchemy, philosophy, and physics.
 Many of today's mainstream psychological concepts originated with Jung.
 These include the terms extraversion, introversion, personality types (the basis for the Meyers-Briggs Type Indicator), the collective unconscious, archetypes, shadow, anima, animus, persona, and complex.
 Jung's ideas remain vitally important to our current age as we face important transitions in the world and continue to seek out meaning in our lives.